CptUsagi/ArchInstall/README.md

 - VT-X or AMD-V activated

 ### Notes
-If you use VirtualBox v6.1.30+ > don't use 3D accelertion else you should be fine
+If you use VirtualBox v6.1.30+ > don't use 3D acceleration else you should be fine

 ---